Rafi Menco

-Rafael "Rafi" Menco (רפי מנקו; born March 5, 1994) is an Israeli professional basketball player for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
+Rafael "Rafi" Menco (רפי מנקו; born 5 March 1994) is an Israeli professional basketball player last played for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 He was named the Israeli Basketball Premier League Most Improved Player in 2017, and an Israeli Basketball Premier League All-Star in 2019.

 Early life

 Menco was born in Jerusalem.
 He played basketball for Wingate Institute youth academy.

 Professional career

 Early years (2012–2016)

 In 2012, Menco started his professional career with Hapoel Jerusalem.
-On October 21, 2012, Menco made his professional debut in a match against Hapoel Tel Aviv.
+On 21 October 2012, Menco made his professional debut in a match against Hapoel Tel Aviv.

-On July 17, 2014, Menco was loaned to Hapoel Gilboa Galil for the 2014–15 season.
-On April 25, 2015, Menco recorded a season-high 18 points, shooting 7-of-11 from the field, along with five rebounds, two assists, and three steals in an 89–72 win over Maccabi Tel Aviv.
+On 17 July 2014, Menco was loaned to Hapoel Gilboa Galil for the 2014–15 season.
+On 25 April 2015, Menco recorded a season-high 18 points, shooting 7-of-11 from the field, along with five rebounds, two assists, and three steals in an 89–72 win over Maccabi Tel Aviv.
 In 31 games played for Gilboa Galil, he averaged 7.9 points, 4.7 rebounds, 1.8 assists, and 1.1 steals per game.

-On June 20, 2015, Menco signed a three-year deal with Hapoel Jerusalem.
-On February 3, 2016, Menco recorded a season-high 18 points, shooting 8-of-12 from the field, along with five rebounds and four steals in a 94–103 loss to Avtodor Saratov.
+On 20 June 2015, Menco signed a three-year deal with Hapoel Jerusalem.
+On 3 February 2016, Menco recorded a season-high 18 points, shooting 8-of-12 from the field, along with five rebounds and four steals in a 94–103 loss to Avtodor Saratov.
 Menco won the 2016 Israeli League Cup title with Jerusalem.